 The first few years of teaching I was intimidated by anatomy.
 When students shared their injuries with me before class, I had no idea how to support them.
 This inspired me to start studying with Tiffany Cruikshank’s Yoga Medicine program.
 Yoga Medicine was where I had my first ‘ah ha’ anatomy moment.
 It made me understand anatomy conceptually (as opposed to simply memorizing bones & muscles) and it helped me realize knowledge can empower us to play a larger role in our health.
 For this reason, I absolutely love studying anatomy and sharing it through myofascia release workshops and teacher training programs (and I highly recommend Yoga Medicine to those interested in learning more).

-Since my first training in 2010, I've completed my 500 hour training with Anahata Soul (a Phoenix based school of yoga that focuses on meditation and emphasizes the subtle, energetic body) and have also earned certifications on the Spine, Myofascia Release, Yoga Anatomy, Yoga for Athletes and Chinese Medicine with Yoga Medicine.
+Since my first training in 2010, I've completed my 500 hour training with Anahata Soul (a Phoenix based school of yoga that focuses on meditation and emphasizes the subtle, energetic body) and have also earned certifications on the Spine, Myofascia Release/Chinese Medicine, Yoga Anatomy, Yoga for Athletes and Women's Health with Yoga Medicine.